-The Health Economics Program (HEP) conducts research and applied policy analysis to monitor changes in the health care marketplace; to understand factors influencing health care cost, quality and access; and to provide technical assistance in the development of state health care policy.
+The Health Economics Program (HEP) conducts empirical, objective research and applied policy analysis to monitor changes in the health care marketplace; to understand factors influencing health care cost, quality and access; and to provide technical assistance in the development of state health care policy.

 This article published in the December 2018 issue of Health Affairs reports data from the MN APCD on the patterns of telemedicine use in Minnesota during 2010-2015, across insurance coverage types, provider type, and rurality of patient residence.

 This report to the Legislature contains MDH's final findings from the comprehensive public interest review of the proposal to add 100 licensed beds to Regions Hospital in Saint Paul.
 MDH found that the proposal was not in the public interest.
 (August 2018)